 If you are delegating make sure the person charged with the task understands fully what is expected of them, and get them to update you at specified intervals.
 You don’t have to micro manage a situation but spelling it out in the initial stages makes sure everyone understands exactly what is required.
 It also avoids confusion and delay at later stages.

 Implementing and Review

-Any significant setbacks should be highlighted to you when they occur.
+Any significant setbacks will be highlighted to you when they occur.
 However, regular reviews will allow for all small and seemingly insignificant setbacks to be identified and dealt with as necessary.
 This will prevent them from developing into significant issues.

 Tools of the Trade